Absolute Software Corporation: History

 Absolute renamed Computrace to Data and Device Security (DDS) and refocused its business model in 2015.
 The company sold its Absolute Manage and Absolute Service products to HEAT Software in October 2015.

 On November 2, 2018, Christy Wyatt was appointed CEO and director.
 She was named “New CEO of the Year” by the Globe and Mail in 2020.
-Business and technology news organizations have interviewed Wyatt on cyber security topics including ransomware, the zero trust security model, and the trend toward remote work during the COVID 19 pandemic.
+Business and technology news organizations have interviewed Wyatt on cyber security topics including ransomware, the zero trust security model, and the trend toward remote work during the COVID-19 pandemic.

-In January 2020, Absolute was listed by Forbes in a list of cybersecurity companies.

-Absolute acquired NetMotion Software, a private company specializing in network security and virtual private networks, in 2021.